hhru/react-d3-chart-graphs/README.md

         titleBar: "first bar"
     }
     ```
-- handleEjectionMaxClick | handleEjectionClickMinClick - The click event is raised when the user clicks on the ejection.
+- handleEjectionMaxClick | handleEjectionMinClick - The click event is raised when the user clicks on the ejection.
  Argument - item of data and metrics current Circle.
   ```
      {